razee-io/Razeedash/README.md

 | Homepage URL | <http://localhost:3000> |
 | User authorization callback URL | <http://localhost:3000/_oauth/github> |

+### Using GitHub enterprise for authentication
+- create the `LOGIN_TYPE` environment variable and set it to `ghe`. ex: `LOGIN_TYPE="ghe"`
+- create the `GITHUB_URL` environment variable and point it to your enterprise github url. `ex: GITHUB_URL="github.your_company.com"`
+- create the `GITHUB_API` environment variable and point it to your enterprise github url. `ex: GITHUB_API="github.your_company.com/api/v3"`

 ### Enable email/password authentication

-To use email/password authentication instead of GitHub authentication you need to create an `ALLOW_PASSWORD_LOGIN` environment variable and set it to `true`.
-If the environment variable is not set then you will only the `Sign in with GitHub` option.
+To use email/password authentication instead of GitHub authentication you need to create the `LOGIN_TYPE` environment variable and set it to `local`.
+If the environment variable is not set then you will only see the `Sign in with GitHub` option.

 ### Deploy components